USM-COS460/usm-cos460.github.io/_posts/2017-08-30-number-guess.md

 server side of things, you can use “telnet” for testing and validation.
 Additionally you can use telnet, a simple text-based client to interact with your server.

+To begin work on Project 1 [accept the assignment in GitHub Classroom](https://classroom.github.com/a/laso4LN8).

 ## The Game
 The game is to guess a number between 1 and 100.
 After a client connects, the